We need a better way to make grain transport policy.

 Take the grain troubles.
 Part of the fault for the backlog rested with farmers themselves.
 At the beginning of the crop year last fall, many believed some grain prices would rise, so they held their grain back from market in hopes of better profits.
-It was a rational market decision on their part (indeed it was a reason for getting rid of the Wheat Board).
+It was a rational market decision on their part (indeed, it was one reason for getting rid of the Wheat Board).
 But it also added pressure to the looming backlog.

 The demise of the Wheat Board monopoly as a single-desk seller of grain also affected the transportation of grain.
 It marked an end to a system where the Wheat Board pooled the price it received for grain over the course of the crop year.
-That meant there was no difference when farmers chose to deliver their grain to the Wheat Board because they would always get the average price for the year, removing the incentive to hold it back in the hope of a price increase.
+That meant it made no difference when farmers chose to deliver their grain to the Wheat Board because they would always get the average price for the year, removing the incentive to hold it back in the hope of a price increase.
 Furthermore, the diminished Wheat Board no longer has control over the allocation of grain hopper cars, which once allowed it to play a critical role in managing the grain handling and transportation system

-Meanwhile, the railways revenue cap on moving the grain – a kind of 21st century Crow Rate (albeit higher) – carries its own consequences.
+Meanwhile, the revenue cap on the railways moving the grain — a kind of 21st century Crow Rate (albeit higher) — carries its own consequences.
 Given the imposed financial constraint, it’s little wonder that the railways have less incentive to invest in transporting grain when they can make better returns hauling commodities like potash, oil or metals.

 None of these factors makes for good politics.
 The easier route was to just blame the railways – and loudly order them to do something.